 Frequently Asked Questions by Publishers

 No. Once expanded, the ad will appear as a layer on a user’s screen.
 The rest of the content will remain intact under the ad.
 Also, users can minimize/remove expanded ads anytime they want.

 When implemented correctly, expandable ads maximize only when users click on them.
 For these ads to be less disruptive, expandable ads shouldn’t expand more than double their initial height and width.
 If these ads adhere to the best practices then user experience can be made better.

-All AdSense publishers are eligible for expandable ads.
+All AdSense publishers are eligible for these ads.
 If you have added AdSense code to your website without alteration and enabled image ads, then you place can expandable ads.
-But note that AdSense doesn’t provide expandable ads services in a few geographical locations.
+But note that AdSense doesn’t provide expandable ad services in a few geographical locations.

 Deepak has a keen eye for detail and a deep understanding of the ad tech landscape.
 Whether it’s through in-depth articles, thought-provoking insights, or compelling storytelling, he’s dedicated to helping people navigate the complex world of ad tech with the simplicity of his words.